bactopia/bactopia/docs/usage-basic.md

     --overwrite             Nextflow will overwrite existing output files.
                                 Default: false

+    --conatainerPath        Path to Singularity containers to be used by the 'slurm' profile.
+                                    Default: ${params.containerPath}

 Useful Parameters:
     --available_datasets    Print a list of available datasets found based on location given by "--datasets"